 The Root Cause Research Center works alongside and trains community members to investigate and report community concerns.
 We bring together impacted community members and train them in community organizing, research, and design--all to help them tell their own data stories to the public, to policymakers, and to other connected stakeholders.
 We partner with local grassroots leaders to launch Community-Based Participatory Research projects.
-We also design inventive and interactive visuals that break down complex information for policy change.
+We also design inventive and interactive visuals that break down complex information for collective power building in communities.

 In practice, this work looks like: providing data and research training to impacted community members, community-led research initiatives into housing or other structural determinants of health, Community-Based Participatory Research projects, co-creating high dimensional reports and infographics with the community members most affected by targeted health disparity, adhering to the Global Data Ethics Project (GDEP) framework, equity audits of major institutions and programs, counter-mapping development projects in traditionally divested neighborhoods, creating community organizing explainers for canvassing or public forums, and so on.